 In addition, I've also revamped the free Cake Pricing Calculator and it now looks more beautiful than before and even easier to use.
-I hope you find it really helpful in your cake business so please hit the big yellow button below to download yours.

 When you’re setting up your baking business and writing up a business plan, considering your projected income over the first year and beyond is a key element.
 As with any new business your income and, hopefully, profit is something that will grow over time as you built up a customer base and become known for your services.
 A steady income isn’t going to happen overnight, but with some planning at the start you should be better prepared to build up as quickly as possible.

 The area that is consistently overlooked and undervalued by customers, and bakers alike, is the value of your time.
 Justifying costs for the ingredients, equipment and production is easy because there are hard values to be put against them.
 However costing for your time can be more tricky for some.

 Working backwards can be a helpful way to look at it.
 Meaning, how much do you need to pay yourself at the end of each month to cover your living costs?
 Let’s say you need to earn £1500 every month to live.
 That breaks down to roughly £375 per week which is £53 per day.
 Don't forget though, that £53 is what is left after all of your costs have been deducted.

 Whilst this is not technically profit, as your own salary should be one of your business costs, in the early days anything you have left after the bills are paid is what you will be living off!